tylerbwong/metalava-gradle/CONTRIBUTING.md

 - Be as descriptive as possible when submitting new pull requests
 - Link any related issues the pull request might be addressing
 - This project uses [ktlint](https://github.com/pinterest/ktlint). (`./gradlew ktlintCheck` should succeed)
+- If the pull request modifies the public API, regenerate the api file by running `./gradlew metalavaGenerateSignature`

 ### Issues